dbissell6/DFIR/Explorations+Reflections/Explorations+Reflections5.md

 Winter 2023 (December 27thish)

-Each time I write one of these it feels craxy how fast time passes.
+Each time I write one of these it feels crazy how fast time passes.
 This entry then has double significance, it marks a new quarter and the completon of the first year.

 Last time we met I had just discovered cyberdefenders and completed HackTheBoo.
 Since then HTB released 'Sherlocks', DFIR challenges, the inital batch and the